mbergevoet/web-app-from-scratch-2021/README.md

 # Actor diagram

 1. The purpose of my app is to get information about the six original star wars films.
-1. The functionalities of the app are: fetching the data when the user first lands on the homepage. <br>
+1. The functionalities of the app are: <br>
+   fetching the data when the user first lands on the homepage. <br>
    generating HTML to display the six films, clicking one of the six films. routing to the correct page, fetch the data from the api about the film that was clicked. <br>